 UWL utilizes CUPA peer data to benchmark faculty and staff salaries (or UW System matches if CUPA data does not exist).
 Faculty and IAS salaries are benchmarked by rank and discipline whenever possible.
 The Faculty Senate Promotion, Tenure and Salary (PTS) committee reviews trends in data regarding equity, inversion and compression and makes recommendations for the disbursement of salary equity funds and/or pay plan (if available).
 Departments do not have the ability to make equity adjustments and Deans only have a limited ability when guided by PTS/Faculty Senate procedures.
-Individuals with job offers from another institution should provide the written offer to their Chair and Dean for potential consideration of a salary adjustment if approved by the Provost and Vice Chancellor of Administration and Finance a.
-The Salary Equity Policy of the Department of Sociology and Criminal Justice is intended to be consistent with and implement the salary equity policy of the university, which states that:
+Individuals with job offers from another institution should provide the written offer to their Chair and Dean for potential consideration of a salary adjustment if approved by the Provost and Vice Chancellor of Administration and Finance

-- Consideration of individual equity requests will depend upon the availability of funding.
-Equity requests will be based upon instances of inversion (substantially dissimilar salaries for individuals with substantially similar qualifications and records), compression (reduction in the spread of salaries within and between ranks over time, often the result of hiring salaries increasing faster than pay plan increases) and retention (individuals who are offered higher salaries for comparable positions at other institutions). - Requests for equity adjustments may be initiated by individuals or as a result of departmental review.
+- a.
+The Salary Equity Policy of the Department of Sociology and Criminal Justice is intended to be consistent with and implement the salary equity policy of the university, which states that: - 1) Consideration of individual equity requests will depend upon the availability of funding.
+Equity requests will be based upon instances of inversion (substantially dissimilar salaries for individuals with substantially similar qualifications and records), compression (reduction in the spread of salaries within and between ranks over time, often the result of hiring salaries increasing faster than pay plan increases) and retention (individuals who are offered higher salaries for comparable positions at other institutions). - 2) Requests for equity adjustments may be initiated by individuals or as a result of departmental review.
 If the Department does not support an individual request, the individual may appeal directly to their Dean.
-Departments will be provided with salary data for their units, which allows them to make comparisons and judgments about equity adjustments.